 Please note that there are a limited number of places per host institution, and therefore applications are treated on a first-come, first-served basis.
 Do not miss out.
 Lodge your application early!

 Print your application.
-Have it signed by both you and your Erasmus Departmental Coordinator (EDC) (refer to the University Partners page for a list of Erasmus Departmental Coordinators) and hand deliver/post to:
+Have it signed by both you and your Erasmus Departmental Coordinator (EDC) (refer to the University Partners page for a list of Erasmus Departmental Coordinators) and ask the EDC to put the form in the internal post to:

 International Programmes Office